MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-manage.md

 description: 'With the Intercompany functionality, you can simplify business processes and transactions between companies within the same organisation.'
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: bhielse
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.date: 02/06/2023
+ms.date: 05/24/2024
 ms.custom: bap-template
 ms.search.keywords: 'IC, group, consolidation, affiliate, subsidiary' ms.search.form: '605,'
 ms.service: dynamics-365-business-central
 ---
-# <a name="managing-intercompany-transactions"></a>Managing Intercompany Transactions
+# Managing intercompany transactions

 Businesses with more than one legal entity with separate accounting functions can benefit from intercompany transactions.
 For example, it's useful for businesses that have subsidiaries in multiple international markets or regions.
 Or, an organisation might have several companies but lack the equivalent number of accounting and administrative teams.
 Intercompany transactions simplify and streamline business processes and transactions between companies in the intercompany partnership.

-When you've specified the customer and vendor relationships for intercompany transactions, partners enter information one time in sales and purchase documents.
+After you specify the customer and vendor relationships for intercompany transactions, partners enter information one time in sales and purchase documents.
 A corresponding document is created at the other partner involved in the transaction.
 Mapping the chart of accounts and dimensions helps ensure that information appears in the right places.

 There are four main benefits to the intercompany functionality:

 * Increased productivity as a result of time saved and simplified transactions
 * Minimised mistakes with one-time entry of information and system-wide, automated updates
-* Complete audit trail and full visibility into business activities and transaction histories
+* Transparent audit trail and full visibility into business activities and transaction histories
-* Efficient, cost-effective transactions with affiliate and subsidiary companies
+* Efficient transactions with affiliate and subsidiary companies

-## <a name="streamline-the-flow-of-business-activities"></a>Streamline the flow of business activities
+## Streamline the flow of business activities

 Intercompany transactions let you distribute sales and purchasing documents and general journal entries to all of your satellite offices, sales offices, or subsidiary companies.
 Distributing transactions saves time and increases efficiency throughout the organisation by reducing data entry.
 It cuts down on the need to send, receive, print, and archive sales and purchasing documents.